Si comunica ai visitatori che a seguito della conclusione dei lavori di restauro la terrazza panoramica è stata chiusa definitivamente.

 The sundial functions like a camera obscura: the sun’s rays enter a small hole in the centre of the left aisle’s fourth vault and are projected onto the floor about an hour before noon.

-The twenty-two side chapels are all of equal size, featuring a square plan enclosed by beautiful marble transennae or artistic iron gates.
-Each of them houses exquisite works of art.
+The twenty-two side chapels, square in plan, are all of equal size and are enclosed by beautiful marble transennae or artistic iron gates.
+Valuable works of art are housed in each.

 The chapels are named after the saint to whom they are dedicated and after those who held patronage rights.